-You are here: Infothek - Forms of Hypertension (Blood Pressure Types) - Grades and Stages of Hypertension
+You are here: Infothek - Forms of Hypertension (Blood Pressure Types) - Grades and stages of high blood pressure

-High blood pressure (hypertension) is one of the most common diseases of Western civilization.
-In the group of people over 45 years old, the hypertension rate is already nearly 50 percent - with an increasing trend.
+High blood pressure (hypertension) is one of the most common diseases in Western societies.
+Among people over 45, the hypertension rate is already almost 50 percent and its rising.

-High blood pressure refers to an increased pressure in the arteries.
-By definition, a blood pressure is considered normal if it is below 130/85.
-It is still considered high-normal at values below 139/89 mmHg.
-Although blood pressure can fluctuate significantly in different situations and certainly varies from person to person, a persistent blood pressure value above 140/90 mmHg is classified as high blood pressure.
+High blood pressure means an increased pressure in the arteries.
+By definition, blood pressure is considered normal if it is below 130/85 mmHg.
+Its considered high-normal up to values under 139/89 mmHg.
+Blood pressure can vary a lot depending on the situation and from person to person, but a consistently elevated blood pressure above 140/90 mmHg is regarded as high blood pressure.

-Hypertension Grade 1 is referred to as mild hypertension with blood pressure values between 140 and 159 mmHg systolic and/or 90 to 99 mmHg diastolic.
-Although it is also called "mild hypertension," these values are already elevated and should not be taken lightly.
+Grade 1 hypertension refers to mild hypertension with systolic values between 140 and 159 mmHg and/or diastolic values between 90 and 99 mmHg.
+Although it's often called "mild hypertension," these values are already elevated and should not be taken lightly.

-In consultation with the treating physician, a lifestyle change may be sufficient to bring the values back into the normal range; however, sometimes a medication therapy is essential.
+In consultation with your treating doctor, lifestyle changes may already be enough to bring the values back into the normal range; however, sometimes medication is necessary.

-Hypertension Grade 2 already shows significantly high blood pressure values between 160-179 mmHg systolic and/or 100-109 mmHg diastolic.
-Medication therapy is necessary at this stage, in addition to the lifestyle changes mentioned above.
+Grade 2 hypertension already shows clearly elevated blood pressure values systolic 160179 mmHg and/or diastolic 100109 mmHg.
+At this stage, medication is required in addition to the lifestyle changes mentioned above.

-Hypertension Grade 3 is present when systolic is at or above 180 mmHg and/or diastolic is at 110 mmHg.
+Grade 3 hypertension is present when systolic pressure is at or above 180 mmHg and/or diastolic pressure is at or above 110 mmHg.
 Regardless of the stage of hypertension, there is a high risk of cardiovascular complications.
-To mitigate this, a medication therapy is urgently needed in addition to an adjusted lifestyle.
+To reduce this risk, medication is urgently needed alongside an appropriate lifestyle.

 HMOD, CVD